Bulb Planting Success Tips

 Nerines, an autumn flowering bulb, can vivify the season with their colorful displays.

-Southern Botanical, your landscape contractors in Dallas, answers your common questions about bulb planting.
+Southern Botanical, your landscape services contractors in Dallas, answers your common questions about bulb planting.
 Read on.

 When is it best to plant bulbs?